mortenc/portfolio-jekyll/_projects/ymca-checkin-app.md

 In order to fully understand the existing check-in flow, I visited a YMCA branch, where I was introduced to their check-in system, and saw how the staff currently handles member check-ins.

+{% include project-image.html file="ymca-prototype-video-thumb.jpg" caption="We designed several prototypes to ensure that the interactions felt smooth and natural." %}

 Defining the concept
 --------------------
 It was clear from conversations with YMCA staff that a feasible (and very requested) solution to the check-in problem would be a portable check-in device that could be used to speed up the process during busy times.